 Heat Treatment Furnaces

-Silcarb designs and manufactures thermal processing furnaces that incorporate most of the heat treatment processes (annealing, quenching, tempering, etc).
+Silcarb designs and manufactures a heat treatment furnace that incorporates most of the heat treatment processes (annealing, quenching, tempering, etc).
 They are known for their heating uniformity, cost-effectiveness, and low maintenance needs.
-Silcarb heat treatment furnaces are available in a wide variety of configurations and temperature ranges, which are customizable.
+Silcarb heat treatment furnace is available in a wide variety of configurations and temperature ranges, which are customizable.
 The furnaces manufactured are simple, rugged and conventional in design.
 The furnaces are very resourceful and trouble-free.
 The units are built with a heavy gauge steel shell and the heating elements used to have low watt density along with lightweight ceramic insulation making these furnaces suitable for any laboratory or industrial application.

 Furnaces are available in many configurations that include single zone or multiple zones heated chambers and temperature ranges up to 1010°C, 1204°C, 1538°C, or 1700°C. Options include pneumatic door openers, viewports, the sealed chamber with ports for atmosphere control, heated doors, quench tanks, automation, standard controls, and PLC controls.
 These are only some of the features offered by silcarb. silcarb also manufactures furnaces for different heat treatment processes.

-Types of Heat Treatment furnaces manufactured by silcarb:
+Types of Heat Treatment furnace manufactured by silcarb:

 - Ageing Furnaces

 - Gas Carburizing Furnaces

 Aging is a process used for a range of metals to alter the properties of the material being treated, sometimes to increase strength and hardness, and other times to improve formability in the case of over-aging.
 Because aging is generally conducted at lower temperatures, temperature uniformity and precise heating and cooling rates can be critical.
 Thus, the name Aging Furnaces.
 The aging process is used after other heat-treating processes to set the properties of the alloy which results in increased strength and durability.